MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/configuring-dynamics-nav-excel-addin.md

 -   OData enabled and uses Secure Sockets Layer (SSL) for authentication.

     For more information, see [Walkthrough: Configuring Web Services to Use SSL (SOAP and OData)](Walkthrough--Configuring-Web-Services-to-Use-SSL--SOAP-and-OData-.md).

+-   [!INCLUDE[nav_web_server_md](includes/nav_web_server_md.md)] installed and configured to use SSL (https).

+    For more information, see [How to: Install the Web Server Components](How-to--Install-the-Web-Server-Components.md) and [How to: Configure SSL to Secure the Connection to Microsoft Dynamics NAV Web Client](How-to--Configure-SSL-to-Secure-the-Connection-to-Microsoft-Dynamics-NAV-Web-Client.md)

 -   If your deployment is multitenant, [!INCLUDE[nav_web](includes/nav_web_md.md)] must accept host names for tenants.

     For more information, see [How to: Configure the Microsoft Dynamics NAV Web client to Accept Host Names for Tenants](How-to--Configure-the-Microsoft-Dynamics-NAV-Web-client-to-Accept-Host-Names-for-Tenants.md).